The Complexity of Cluster Vertex Splitting and Company: The Critical-Clique Lemma

-Our counterexample does not apply to the following variant of the critical-clique lemma, although we currently do not have a proof. \begin{lemma} Let $G$ be a graph and $k$ a positive integer.
+\end{proof} There are other solutions of cost 6 that do not cut critical cliques.
+Thus, it is tempting to assume that, altough not necessarily every optimal solution does not cut critical cliques, that there is always such an optimal solution.
+Indeed, after the appearance of our counterexample above, this has been proved to be true: \begin{lemma}[Abu-Khzam et al.~\cite{abu-khzam_cluster_2023v2}] Let $G$ be a graph and $k$ a positive integer.
 If $(G, k)$ admits a solution for \pCEVS, then there is a cover~\cC\ of cost at most~$k$ such that for each critical clique $K$ of $G$ and each set $C \in \cC$ we have either $K \subseteq C$ or $K \cap C = \emptyset$. \end{lemma}